-The instructors will not be explicitly lecturing on the pathophysiology of the various conditions and may or may not review the topics briefly.
+Please note that the instructors will not be explicitly lecturing on the pathophysiology of the various conditions, and may or may not review the topics briefly.
 It is the student's responsibility to acquire content on pathophysiology through the readings prior to class.
 Students are also expected to find literature in a self-directed manner to complement their understanding of the various chronic health conditions presented in this course.

 Expectations for Student Participation: It is expected that students participate, to the best of their ability, in large- and small-group class activities.
-This can be done through either audio or chat functions in Zoom.
-It is also expected that you contribute to the MyCourses Discussion Board, or any other feature being used by the instructors to address your questions and comments.
-Your participation will greatly enhance the value of the review sessions and your overall learning.
+For online sessions, this can be done through either audio or chat functions in Zoom if bandwidth is insufficient to allow video functions.
+It is also expected that you will contribute to the MyCourses Discussion Board, or any other feature being used by the instructors to address your questions and comments.
+Your participation will greatly enhance the value of the live sessions and your overall learning.

-Technology in Class: Your respectful attention is expected during class sessions, therefore it is understood that you will not be using your laptop or cell phone for social purposes during this time (e.g. email, msn, sms, social media).
+Technology in Class: Your respectful attention is expected, therefore it is understood that you will not be using your laptop or cell phone, or the Zoom chat function, for purposes other than those needed for the course during live sessions.
 If possible given your local bandwidth, your video on Zoom should also be on.
-Your cell phone should be on silent during class time and phone calls should only take place during the break or after class.